kevinohara80/nforce/README.md

 OAuth options argument.
 The supported options are:
 * `responseType`: (String:Optional) Any valid response_type that is
 supported by Salesforce OAuth 2.0.
 Default is `code`.
+* `authEndpoint`: (String:Optional) Override the auth endpoint to use for the token request
 * `display`: (String:Optional) Tailors the login page to the user's device type.
 Currently the only values supported are `page`, `popup`, and `touch`